ibNez/Arcane-Realms/docs/client-architecture.md

 `love.load` bootstraps assets and pushes `PlayState` onto the stack.
 The `StateStack` routes `love.update` and `love.draw` callbacks to the active state.
 States may push another state (e.g., opening the Forge editor) or pop themselves when complete.

+## State Management
+Arcane Realms currently relies on a small custom `StateStack` to handle screen transitions.
+It keeps dependencies light and the API straightforward while the client only has a few states.

+### Migrating to `hump.gamestate`
+If the number of states grows and we decide to adopt [`hump.gamestate`](https://github.com/vrld/hump/blob/master/gamestate.lua), follow these steps:
+1. Vendor or install `gamestate.lua` and require it from `main.lua`.
+2. Refactor each module in `states/` to expose the callbacks expected by `hump.gamestate` (`init`, `enter`, `leave`, `update`, `draw`).
+3. Replace the custom stack logic in `main.lua` with calls to `Gamestate.switch`, `push`, and `pop`.
+4. Remove the old `StateStack` implementation and any references to it.
+5. Test transitions between `PlayState`, `ForgeState`, `TestState`, and any new states to confirm behavior matches the previous system.

 ## Networking
 The client connects to the Node.js server at `ws://localhost:8080`:
 1. `net/websocket.lua` opens a WebSocket and registers callbacks.